hariomt04/Vrinda-Store-Data-Analysis-Dashboard-using-MS-Excel-/README.md

 - Who purchased more - Men or Women?
 - What are different order status in 2022?
 - List top 10 states contributingto the sales?
-- Relation between age and gender based on number of orders.
+- Relation between age and gender based on number of orders
 - Which Channel is contributing maximum to the sales?
 - Highest selling category?
 - Percentage of Total Orders delivered